10 Healthy Habits For Working At Home

 It can be tempting to work bedside, but set boundaries for yourself.
 Working from the bed promotes relaxed behaviors.
 Have a dedicated workspace for your workday.
 Decorate it to make a comfortable space to encourage productivity and positive mental health.

 Set boundaries with others living in the home.
-Do not feel pressured to complete household work or converse with other members in your home.
+Do not feel pressured to complete household work or converse with other home members.
 This goes for friends or family, not living with you.
 Let them know that you’re off-limits during your productive time.

 9. Enforce work-life balance

 Sometimes working at home encourages longer hours and less time away.
 Enforce a dedicated schedule and stick to it.
 Do not feel pressured to overwork yourself to prove productivity.
-It is okay to use your earned paid time off even if you are not able to go anywhere.
+Using your earned paid time off is okay, even if you cannot go anywhere.
 Everyone needs a break.

 10. Stick with a routine

 When you’re intentional about preparing for your day, it puts you in the right mindset to work.
-Get up every day, shower, and get dressed as if you are heading outside.
+Get up daily, shower, and get dressed as if you are heading outside.
 Eat breakfast to fuel your mind for the day ahead, and prepare a schedule of your tasks.